Here are important tips for protecting yourself and your home:

 Family Emergency Plan

 Most importantly: You need a family emergency plan.
 If your family cannot return home because of severe weather or closed roads, you need to decide now on where you will meet to reunite.
 You also need an out-of-town relative or friend to be your family emergency contact.
-Learn more about making a plan for winter weather and all emergencies – and get a free family emergency plan worksheet - at Ready Virginia.
+Learn more about making a plan for winter weather and all emergencies at Department of Homeland Security.